KenKundert/sshconfig/README.rst

    returned to the router along with your acceptance, and the router then rewrites its firewall rules to allow your computer to access the internet.
-   After some period of time (an hour? a day?) the rules are discarded and you loose your connection to the Internet.
+   After some period of time (an hour? a day?) the rules are discarded and you lose your connection to the Internet.
 All of this tremendously abuses Internet protocols, and causes its visitors headaches because this hack is not compatible with HTTPS or VPN traffic.
 So for it to work, you must request a plain HTTP site with any VPNs disabled, and plain HTTP sites are